-Meg Miller, Vice President
+Meg Miller, President

-Rob Blume, Secretary-Treasurer
+Rob Blume, Vice President

 This committee monitors on behalf of the board and oversees, guides and supports the efforts of the CEO and staff by ensuring that Innovia Foundation is in good health.
 To do this, the committee develops our financial policies and makes sure they are consistent with our mission and vision.
 The committee is also responsible for reviewing and recommending for approval the annual operating budget, as well as overseeing the review of the audited financial statements and tax return, including the performance of the auditors.